-The turnout may have been dismal — only 93,692 of 502,067 registered voters — but the victory was decisive, 61.08% to 38.9%, making Detroit the second Michigan city, at the time, following Ann Arbor in September 2020, to decriminalize entheogenic plants and fungi.
-Hazel Park has since joined the fold.
+The turnout may have been dismal — only 93,692 of 502,067 registered voters — but the victory was decisive.
+The results were 61.08% to 38.9%, making Detroit the second Michigan city to decriminalize entheogenic plants and fungi.
+The first was Ann Arbor in September 2020, and Hazel Park has since joined the fold.

-The Detroit ballot proposal, Proposal E, makes the personal possession, medical, and religious use of entheogenic plants by adults the city’s lowest law-enforcement priority.
-In this article, we will discuss the particulars of the proposition.
+Detroit ballot Proposal E makes personal possession and the medical and religious use of entheogenic plants by adults the city’s lowest priority for law enforcement.

-We will also discuss the ramifications of Proposal E and the future of statewide decriminalization of entheogenic plants in Michigan.
+This article discusses the particulars and ramifications of Proposal E and the future of statewide decriminalization of entheogenic plants in Michigan.

-This resounding “yes” came from only a fraction — 18% — of voters eligible to vote in the election.
-However, to backers of the proposal, a win is a win.
-The low turnout was not attributed to the proposal to decriminalize entheogenic plants.
-Detroit has struggled with voter apathy for decades.
-Incumbent Mayor Mike Duggan was also on the ballot.
-He was re-elected to a third term.
+However, to those backing the proposal, a win is a win.
+The low turnout was not attributed to the proposal; Detroit has struggled with voter apathy for decades.
+Incumbent Mayor Mike Duggan was also on the ballot and was re-elected to a third term.

 Entheogenic Plants Covered by the Proposal

-Entheogens refer to culturally-important organisms found all over the world that contain naturally-occurring psychedelic compounds.
-The plants (and fungi) have been used by native and indigenous cultures for religious ceremonies and medicinal purposes for centuries.
+Entheogens are plants and fungi found worldwide that contain naturally-occurring psychedelic compounds and have been used by native and indigenous cultures for religious ceremonies and medicinal purposes.